NOS (drink)

 NOS is an energy drink sold in 16 and 24 usfloz cans.
 The drink was also distributed in a bottle designed to look like a NOS (Nitrous Oxide Systems) tank but this bottle has been discontinued.
 Formerly a property of the Coca-Cola Company, it is currently produced by Monster Beverage and licensed by Holley Performance, which owns the trademark.
 NOS contains 160 mg of caffeine, with an unknown amount of taurine and guarana.
 L-Theanine was removed as a "CMPLX6" ingredient in 2016, with inositol becoming listed as one of the six featured ingredients on the can.
-NOS Energy is currently available in Original, GT Grape, and Sonic Sour.
+NOS Energy is currently available in Original, Zero Sugar, GT Grape, and Grand Prix Guava.

 History

 In February 2005, the Fuze Beverage company launched the beverage.
 The name "NOS" was licensed from Holley Performance Products, which manufactures the Nitrous Oxide Systems (NOS) brand of automotive nitrous injection systems.
 According to Holley, NOS is the first automotive product to have a consumable food product share its name and logo.
 In February 2007, Fuze was purchased by the Coca-Cola Company, which transferred the NOS licence to Coca-Cola.
 On June 12, 2015, Coca-Cola announced the transfer of its energy division, including NOS and Full Throttle, to Monster Beverage.